 General Practitioner Certificates

-Demonstrate a commitment to veterinary knowledge with the General Practitioner Certificate
+Demonstrate a commitment to veterinary knowledge with a General Practitioner Certificate (GPCert)

 The ISVPS General Practitioner Certificate (GPCert) is a postgraduate qualification for veterinary surgeons working in general practice.
 It is designed to further develop a candidate’s skills, procedures, and knowledge in a specific area of veterinary practice.

-To achieve the ISVPS General Practitioner Certificate, candidates must pass:
+To achieve the ISVPS GPCert, candidates must complete and pass the below assessments:

-• A 90-minute Online Applied Knowledge Examination (OAKE), using a variety of question types to assess the application of clinical knowledge
+• Online Applied Knowledge Examination (OAKE), using a variety of question types to assess the application of clinical knowledge; taken at the end of the programme

-Upon successful completion of the assessments, candidates are awarded the GPCert and receive a personalised certificate.
-Their names are also added to the ISVPS Official Register of Certificate holders.
+Upon successful completion of the assessments, you will be awarded the GPCert in the discipline eg GPCert (Derm) and receive a personalised certificate.
+Your name will be added to the ISVPS Official Register of Certificate holders.

 ISVPS General Practitioner Certificates are available globally in many disciplines: